manuelbassani/teched2025-XP264/exercises/ex1/README.md

 </table>

 Good to know:
+- The security is paramount!
-- The automated workflows leverage the dynamic OIDC credentials with Github acting as the IDP provider.
+- The automated workflows leverage the dynamic OIDC credentials with Github Actions acting as the IDP provider.
-- Thus, there is no need to rely on static credentials or
+- Thus, there is no need to rely on static credentials or use any vault
+- The implemented mechanism ensure the credentials are rotated automatically which makes is suitable for long running pipelines as well.

 Homework:
-- Feel free to add any additional information you might like to retrieve...
+- Think to add/amend any additional information you might like to retrieve...

 ## Exercise 1.3 - Zoom on Kyma CLI